 But as the competition has heated up in this market segment, the gap back to the rest of the industry has begun to narrow.
-A great example of this is the Generark HomePower One power station and its SolarPower One charging panel, a portable power solution impressive in its design and performance.
+A great example of this is the Generark HomePower One power station and its SolarPower One portable solar panels— a portable power solution impressive in its design and performance.

 Generark HomePower One Power Station

-When evaluating any portable power station for use in the field, there are three things that you always need to consider.
+When evaluating any compact power device for use in the field, there are three things that you always need to consider.
 The first of those is how much battery life it provides.

-In the case of the HomePower One, that is just a shade over 1000 watt-hours (278,400 mah), which Generark says is enough to keep critical devices functioning for up to seven days.
-However, that’s a bit ambiguous, so keep this in mind; that’s enough power to recharge a smartphone more than 100 times, with juice left over to spare.
+In the case of the HomePower One backup battery power station, that is just a shade over 1000 watt-hours (278,400 mAh), which Generark says is enough to keep critical devices functioning for up to seven days.
+However, that’s a bit ambiguous, so keep this in mind; that’s enough power in a single charge to recharge a smartphone more than 100 times, with juice left over to spare.

 The next thing you’ll want to evaluate when buying a portable power station is how many charging ports it provides.
-The HomePower One excels in this category two, coming equipped with two USB-A ports (5V/2.4A and QC 3.0), two USB-C (PD 18W), and a 12-volt car port.
+The HomePower One excels in this category too, coming equipped with two USB-A ports (5V/2.4A and QC 3.0) certified by Qualcomm quick charge 3.0, two USB-C ports (PD 18W), and a 12-volt car outlet.

 It also features three 110V AC outlets, which is one or two more than most of the competition at this price point.
-This adds a fantastic level of convenience and adaptability, allowing you to plug in television sets, small refrigerators, drones, camera equipment, or just about anything else you can think of.
+This adds a fantastic level of convenience and adaptability, allowing you to plug in television sets, small refrigerators, and similar home appliances, as well as drones, camera equipment, or just about anything else you can think of.

 The final thing you’ll want to keep in mind when shopping for a power station like this one is how much it weighs.
 The HomePower One tips the scales at 23.4 pounds (10.6 kg), which is pretty much right in line with what you’d expect from a 1000-watt model.

-That makes it a bit too heavy to take on a backpacking trip, for instance, but perfect for car camping or for use around the base camp.
+That makes it a bit too heavy to take on a backpacking trip, for instance, but perfect for car camping, use around the base camp, or as an emergency power supply for your home in the case of a power outage.
 Smaller models are lighter, of course, but offer less charging capacity too.

 Generark SolarPower One Portable Solar Panel

-The companion to any high-capacity portable power station is a good solar panel, and the HomePower is no exception.
-To keep its generator up and running in the field, Generark has built the SolarPower One, a lightweight and efficient panel that offers a few extra options that help to set it apart from the field.
+The companion to any portable high-capacity power bank is a good solar panel power generator, and the HomePower is no exception.
+To keep its generator up and running in the field, Generark has built the SolarPower One solar panel, a lightweight and efficient panel that offers a few extra options that help to set it apart from the field.

-Available in both 100- and 200-watt models (I tested the 100w version), the SolarPower One promises a 50% higher level of efficiency thanks to its monocrystalline solar cells.
-It’s difficult to know if there is any merit to that claim, but I will say that my test unit did indeed perform very well, particularly in bright, direct sunlight.
+Available in both 100- and 200-watt models (I tested the 100w version), the SolarPower One promises a 50% higher solar power conversion efficiency over traditional solar panels thanks to its monocrystalline solar cells.
+It’s difficult to know if there is any merit to that claim, but I will say that my tests of this solar generator did indeed perform very well, particularly in bright, direct sunlight.

-As with all solar panels of this type, the performance was also impacted by clouds, shade, and direct sunlight exposure.
-Under optimal conditions, though, the HomePower one can be recharged in about eight or nine hours.
+As with all solar panels of this type, the performance was impacted by clouds, shade, and direct sunlight exposure.
+Under optimal conditions, though, the HomePower One can be recharged in about eight or nine hours.

-Designed from the ground up to work together, the HomePower One and SolarPower One are as efficient and easy to use as any portable power system that I’ve tested.
-The power station comes with a built-in 8mm charging port, which the solar panel can tap into directly, making for a no-hassle set-up.
+Designed from the ground up to work together, the HomePower One and the SolarPower One are as efficient and easy to use as any packable power system that I’ve tested.
+The power station comes with a built-in 8mm charging port, which can be charged directly through the solar cells, making for a no-hassle set-up.
 The HomePower One does come with a built-in Anderson port too, which allows it to accommodate solar panels from other manufacturers.